ITC-CRIB/fairly/docs/tutorials/cli.rst

 Here, we explain how to upload a dataset to an existing account in Zenodo.
 If you do not have an account yet, you can `sign up in this webpage. <https://zenodo.org/signup/>`_

-For this, you first need to :ref:`create-token` and :ref:`configuring-fairly`.
+For this, you first need to :ref:`create-token` and register it manually or :ref:`via JupyterLab <configuring-fairly>`.

 Upload Dataset
 ''''''''''''''''